cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 software; an object can be a process of humans, for example, developing a piece of software.
 We can see similarities and differences between them.
-Interestingly, if we focus on a thing itself, the research problems would look forward; if we focus on a human process, the research problems look backward.
+Interestingly, if we focus on a thing itself, the research problems would look forward; if we focus on a human process, the research problems look backwards.
 **Here, we have the second category: a thing or a human process.**

-Define a looking-forward problem starting from its nature while define a looking-backward problem starting from history.
+Define a looking-forward problem starting from its nature while defining a looking-backwards problem starting from history.
 To make our research more scientific, we should avoid some construction problems that usually make computer science (and technology) to computer engineering in which all scientific parts hide.
-For a looking-forward problem, we have to define what to predict, and for a looking-backward problem, we should define what to summarize.
+For a looking-forward problem, we have to define what to predict, and for a looking-backwards problem, we should define what to summarize.
 **Here, we have the third category: nature and history.**

 BTW, check [this